getmash/mash-js/packages/client-sdk/README.md

 ## Usage

-The sdk requires your earner id to be abel to initialize the Wallet on your site.
+The sdk requires your earner id to be able to initialize the Wallet on your site.
 If you do not have an account yet, head to https://wallet.getmash.com/earn and set things up.

 ```javascript
 import Mash from "@mashing/client-sdk"